 Biology and life history The single-generation leafrollers overwinter as egg masses on twigs and branches.
 Eggs hatch in spring as buds are opening and continue to hatch until petal fall.
-The larvae feed for 4 to 6 weeks, then pupate in the rolled leaves and emerge as moths in early summer.
+The larvae feed for four to six weeks, then pupate in the rolled leaves and emerge as moths in early summer.
 The overwintering eggs are laid in July.
 Two-generation leafrollers overwinter as immature larvae under the bark on scaffold branches of a variety of host plants.
 Larvae may feed during warm periods in winter, but are most active in spring with onset of new growth.
 They feed for several weeks, and then pupate in rolled leaves.
 Adult moths emerge in late April-May and lay eggs for the next generation.
 This next generation hatches in early summer and does the most damage.

 Pest monitoring Start sampling for leafrollers in mid-April.
 Examine the new spring leaf growth and terminal clusters for tightly rolled leaves and feeding damage.
 Look for light-colored clusters of eggs in patches, laid in rows like fish scales, on the bark.
 Pheromone traps are useful for monitoring adult emergence.

 Hand-pick rolled leaves containing larvae or pupae.
 Removal of overwintering sites, such as rolled leaves on the ground or plastered to tree trunks, can reduce next year's population.
 Very low temperatures in winter significantly reduce the population of overwintering larvae.